-Devic and Vaissete inform us that the sect was divided into the Perfecti and Credentes: but a later development appears, when an Albigensiarch arose in the person of one Niquinta, who appointed Bernard Raymond as "bishop (sic) of Toulouse", with other episcopuli over divers "dioceses" (sic) of which the extent was to coincide with that of the Catholic dioceses.
+arch arose in the person of one Niquinta, who appointed Bernard Raymond as "bishop (sic) of Toulouse," with other episcopuli over divers "dioceses" (sic) of which the extent was to coincide with that of the Catholic dioceses.

 This singular gallimaufry contains several items on which (even among Christians at the present date) there is not an universal consensus of opinion, e.g. the Real Presence, Sacerdotal Authority, Extreme Unction, Holy Order, the Incarnation, the Resurrection, the Sign of the Cross, and the Precise Epithets which are Applicable to the Church of Rome.
 Others, again, will easily be perceived to be the merest echoes of heresies which were already obsolete in the Thirteenth Century: for example-of flagrant Manichaeism in the clause regarding the duality of the Deity, of Montanism in the singularly immoral regulations relating to matrimony.
-Others again, such as the doctrines on Baptism, on Oaths, and Vegetarianism, are a curious anticipation of more modem shatterpated infatuations.
+Others again, such as the doctrines on Baptism, on Oaths, and Vegetarianism, are a curious anticipation of more modern shatterpated infatuations.
 But what can we say of such incoherent and phantastic nonsense as the articles dealing with the Blessed Virgin, the physical nature of spiritual bodies, the lapidatory proclivities of fiends in a future state, or the article legalizing lingering suicide?
-These may perhaps commend themselves to misogynists, unimaginative realists, competitors for the office of curator of the damned or euthanasiastic fakirs, but not to more enlightened races, who have learned chivalry towards women, who pursue science with an open mind, and practice sober and decent methods of living and dying.
+These may perhaps commend themselves to misogynists, unimaginative realists, competitors for the office of curator of the damned, or euthanasiastic fakirs, but not to more enlightened races, who have learned chivalry towards women, who pursue science with an open mind, and practise sober and decent methods of living and dying.

-After weighing the evidence, and some correspondence with the Kings of France and Aragon, the Lord Innocent realized that he was face to face with what was quite as much a social as a religious heresy of the most virulent kind.
-At the same time he was by no means unaware that the mote in the eye of the Church needed considerable attention.
-This important consideration perhaps explains the vigor with which he proceeded to purge the Church in the infected district of worthless clerks and prelates, and to eradicate the heresy.
+After weighing the evidence, and some correspondence with the Kings of France and Aragon, the Lord Innocent realized that He was face to face with what was quite as much a social as a religious heresy of the most virulent kind.
+At the same time He was by no means unaware that the mote in the eye of the Church needed considerable attention.
+This important consideration perhaps explains the vigour with which He proceeded to purge the Church in the infected district of worthless clerks and prelates, and to eradicate the heresy.
 In 1204 Pierre de Castelnau, Archdeacon of Maguelonne, and Cardinal Raoul, exarchdeacon and Bishop of Arras, were appointed legates in a Bull depriving all the bishops of the place of their spiritual authority, and vesting the same in the legates.
 This was the first step toward the formation of the Congregation of the Holy Office of Inquisition.
 The deposed prelates, including of course the scandalous Archbishop Berenger of Narbonne, bitterly complained.
-The Pope replied in a second Bull, Etsi Nostra Navicula of 30 May 1204, rebuking the complainants and their clergy for the slack and disgraceful condition into which they had allowed themselves, their dioceses, and their parishes to fall; and Abbot Arnaud Amaury of Citeaux was added, as colegate, to strengthen the hands of the other two.
+The Pope replied in a second Bull, Etsi Nostra Navicula of xxx May 1204, rebuking the complainants and their clergy for the slack and disgraceful condition into which they had allowed themselves, their dioceses, and their parishes to fall; and Abbot Arnaud Amaury of Cîteaux was added, as co-legate, to strengthen the hands of the other two.
 The legates, having received special powers to this end, deposed the bishop of Béziers, and (soon after) the intruded bishop of Toulouse.
 Count Raymond of that city now swore to assist the legates by expelling the recusants from his territory.